What is MG?

 ocular

-Characterized by fluctuating and fatigable muscle weakness,often in the ocular muscles
+Characterized by fluctuating and fatigable muscle weakness,often in the ocular muscles 27,30

-In 80%of patients, the disease generalizes
+In ~80%of patients, the disease generalizes

-(gMG)to affect other muscles
+(gMG)to affect other muscles 31,32

-A range of fluctuations
+A range of fluctuations33a

 FatigueTrouble swallowingDifficulty breathingImpaired vision

-Affecting well-being
+Affecting well-being33,34a

 PhysicalEmotionalSocialEconomic

-Leading to lifestyle trade-offs
+Leading to lifestyle trade-offs34c

 Work lifeFamily life